Sahasrajit123/Sahasrajit123.github.io/_pages/projects.md

 - **Straggler mitigation under gradient coding** (Sep '20 - Sep '21) <br/>
    *Guide: [Prof. Lalitha Vadlamani](https://www.iiit.ac.in/people/faculty/lalitha.v), IIIT Hyderabad, [Prof. Nikhil Karamchandani](http://www.ee.iitb.ac.in/~nikhilk/), IIT Bombay* <br/>
-   * **Objective**: We consider the problem of gradient descent where the master does not compute the sum of gradients across all $n$ data points but sum of any $\alpha$ fraction of them suffices.
-We study this problem as a distributed coding problem where each child server has access to some gradients and it sends their linear combination to the server.
-We show the optimality of certain schemes.
+   * **Objective**: We consider the problem of **gradient descent** where the master does not compute the sum of gradients across all $n$ data points but sum of any $\alpha$ fraction of them suffices.
+We study this problem as a **distributed gradient coding** problem where each child server has access to some gradients and it sends their linear combination to the server and we showed the optimality of some of our schemes.
 Further, we show empirically that such schemes may indeed converge faster than typical baselines.
    * **Authors:** Sahasrajit Sarmasarkar, Lalitha Vadlamani and Sahasrajit Sarmasarkar
    * [Paper](https://arxiv.org/abs/2102.10163) presented at [ISIT, 2021](https://2021.ieee-isit.org/) and [Extended version accepted at IEEE-TCOM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26).